In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 12. Establish Strong Sleep Associations

-And finally, as your baby grows (regardless of whether your baby won’t sleep unless held or not) encouraging healthy sleeping habits and sticking to sleep schedules is VERY important.
+And finally, as your baby grows (regardless of whether your newborn won’t sleep unless held or not) encouraging healthy sleep habits and sticking to sleep schedules is VERY important.

 In time, establishing a regular bedtime routine by lowering the energy at the end of the day, bathing your baby, giving them a massage and reading a book, can all help to get your baby ready for sleep and make it easier for them to settle.